tsinis/plan_et_b/README.md

 - [ ] Add Splash Screen and Icons.

 ## Licenses
 This project is released under the terms of the [MIT license](./LICENSE).
-All assets (as sounds, animations, and font) are OFL or CC licensed and are free for personal use.
+All assets (as sounds, animations, and font) are CC licensed and are free for personal use.
 You can find **LICENSE** files in their folders.

 ## Releases